Milford, New York

 Milford is a town in Otsego County, New York, United States.
 The population was 3,044 at the 2010 census.
 Within town is the village of Milford.
 The town is northeast of the City of Oneonta.

 History

 The first settler arrived around 1770, but few people followed until after the Revolutionary War.

-The town was formed from the Town of Unadilla in 1796 as the Town of Suffrage, but the name was changed to Milford in 1800.
+The town was formed from the Town of Unadilla in 1796 as the Town of Suffrage, and the name was changed to Milford in 1800.

 Geography

 According to the United States Census Bureau, the town has a total area of 47.2 square miles (122.2 km^{2}), of which 46.1 square miles (119.4 km^{2}) is land and 1.1 square miles (2.8 km^{2}) (2.27%) is water.

 The Susquehanna River flows south through the eastern part of Milford, receiving the inflow of Cherry Valley Creek.

 New York State Route 28 is a north-south highway through the eastern part of the town.
 New York State Route 166 intersects NY-28 at Milford village, and New York State Route 7 intersects NY-28 in the southern part of Milford.
 NY-28 intersects Interstate 88 near the southern town line.